agarun/foton/README.md

 ### Photo Feed
-Logged in users' home page is an infinitely scrolling photo feed of their followees' recent posts.
+The user home page is an infinitely scrolling photo feed of their own & their followees' recent posts.

-Users can click on any photo to visit the photo's page in a modal.
+Users can click on any photo on the site to visit the photo's page in a modal.
 Photo pages have information about the photo and let users follow the author or like the image.
-Modals are routed, so a user can send the `/photos/:photoId` link to friends and retain the photo display in a full page.
+Modals are routed, so a user can send the `/photos/:photoId` link to friends and retain the photo display in a full page instead.

 ### Search